Ta' Xbiex

-Ta' Xbiex (/mt/) is a locality and Local Council in the Eastern Region of Malta with a population of 2,148 (estimated 2019).
+Ta' Xbiex (/mt/) is a locality and Local Council in the Eastern Region of Malta.
 It is part of a small headland within the Marsamxett Harbour, right between the villages of Msida and Gżira.

+The population of Ta' Xbiex was 2,646 in July 2024.
+This included 1,410 males and 1,236 females; 1,315 Maltese nationals and 1,331 foreign nationals.

 Etymology

 The name Ta' Xbiex is said to have originated from it exact geographical location as it faces the rising sun.
 The Maltese word 'Tbexbex' is descriptive of the sun as it rises.
 Others say the name might originate from word Xbiek' meaning fishing nets as would seem appropriate from its inhabitants being able to sail and fish freely from its shores.
 Indeed, its coat of arms depicts a ship's wheel, further confirming its connection with the sea.

 Important Buildings

 Many of the beautiful houses in Ta’ Xbiex house a number of foreign embassies.
 The Whitehall Mansions has a prestigious address, and an example of unique Maltese architecture.
 The building presently houses, amongst others, embassies of Netherlands, Spain, Germany, Austria, Ireland, and the British High Commission.
 In the 1950s it was known as The Wrennery being the residential quarters of the Woman's Royal Naval Service (WRNS).

 There are also a number of service providers such as insurance companies, law firms, auditing and accounting firms.

 Among the original villas situated in the streets opposite the sea, one finds Villa Oxania, which belonged to the noted physician and leading archaeologist, Sir Temi Zammit (1864-1935), and Villa Cloe, home to Sir Arturo Mercieca (1878-1969), long-time president of the Maltese Courts and a well known political leader.
 Both patriots died while they held residence at Ta' Xbiex.